 WHAT YOU SHOULD KNOW:

-Liver cancer is cancer that begins in your liver.
-Liver cancer can affect the ability of your liver to remove harmful material from your blood.
-It can also reduce the ability of your liver to help digest food, and store vitamins and minerals.
-The two most common types of liver cancer are hepatocellular carcinoma and cholangiocarcinoma.
+Liver cancer can prevent your liver from working correctly and removing harmful material from your blood.
+The 2 most common types of liver cancer are hepatocellular carcinoma and cholangiocarcinoma.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.

-Liver cancer decreases the ability of your liver to work correctly, and may lead to liver failure.
+Liver cancer may lead to liver failure.
+You may develop a blood clot in the veins connected to your liver or kidneys.
 Even with treatment, the cancer may spread to other organs and cause other health problems.
 The cancer and the treatments increase your risk for bleeding or an infection.

 WHILE YOU ARE HERE: